Exposing Vulnerabilities in Explanation for Time Series Classifiers via Dual-Target Attacks: Related Work Details

 This appendix complements the concise Related Work in the main paper by providing additional context and representative references.
 We organize the discussion around three threads: (i) time series explainers, (ii) adversarial attacks on time series models and robustness diagnostics for explainers, and (iii) explainer robustness in vision and NLP.
 Throughout, we highlight how our threat model and objective (dual-target, cover-up manipulation) differs from prior settings.

-\paragraph{Time series analysis and time series explainers.} Time series analysis plays a foundational role across a wide range of domains such as finance~\cite{sezer2020financial,emami2024modality}, traffic systems~\cite{wu2021autoformer,zhou2022fedformer,liu2023itransformer,liu2025graph}, healthcare~\cite{lauritsen2020explainable,talukder2025explainable}, epidemiology~\cite{liu2024review,wan2025earth}, audio processing~\cite{baevski2020wav2vec,wang2023alo} etc. The increasing deployment of deep models in high-stakes applications has made human-understandable explanations a key requirement for trustworthy decision making.
+\paragraph{Time series analysis and time series explainers.} Time series analysis plays a foundational role across a wide range of domains such as finance~\cite{sezer2020financial,emami2024modality}, traffic systems~\cite{wu2021autoformer,zhou2022fedformer,liu2024itransformer,liu2025graph}, healthcare~\cite{talukder2025explainable, wang2026position, wang2026se}, epidemiology~\cite{liu2024review,wan2025earth}, and audio processing~\cite{baevski2020wav2vec,wang23p_interspeech}.
+Recent work also broadens time series analysis toward efficient long-range temporal modeling and spatio-temporal reasoning~\cite{ni2025u, ni2026timedistill, ni2026streasoner}.
+The increasing deployment of deep models in high-stakes applications has made human-understandable explanations a key requirement for trustworthy decision making.
 While the broader XAI literature is dominated by vision and language settings~\citep{danilevsky2020survey,madsen2022post,bodria2023benchmarking,linardatos2020explainable,samek2021explaining,buhrmester2021analysis}, time series interpretability has received comparatively less attention despite its practical importance~\citep{rojat2021explainable,theissler2022explainable}.
 Early efforts often adapt generic attribution tools such as Integrated Gradients and SHAP to temporal inputs~\citep{sundararajan2017axiomatic,lundberg2017unified}.
 However, time series poses modality-specific challenges: discriminative cues may be embedded in long-term trends, feature relevance can vary over time and across channels, and common perturbation-based explainers may produce out-of-distribution counterfactuals that compromise faithfulness~\citep{liu2024timex++,ye2009time,szegedy2013intriguing}.
 To systematically assess these issues, \citet{ismail2020benchmarking} benchmark saliency methods for multivariate time series on synthetic data with ground-truth temporal--feature importance, finding that many explainers are unreliable across RNN/TCN/Transformer backbones; they also propose Temporal Saliency Rescaling (TSR) to improve localization by first identifying salient time steps and then refining per-feature attributions within them.
 More recent explainers explicitly target \emph{in-distribution} and \emph{pattern-coherent} rationales. \textsc{TimeX}~\citep{queen2023encoding} encourages consistency between explainer and model latent representations, and \textsc{TimeX++}~\citep{liu2024timex++} further generates label-preserving temporal patterns via an information-theoretic objective that minimizes mutual information with the original series while maximizing mutual information with the prediction. \textbf{Our work is complementary but security-focused:} rather than proposing another explainer, we study whether such modern, pattern-aware explainers remain reliable under \emph{adaptive} adversaries.
 We show that an attacker can simultaneously force a target label and steer explanations toward a chosen \emph{reference} rationale, enabling a realistic \emph{cover-up} failure mode for explanation-based auditing.